-It’s not easy to choreograph 30 cast members around a stage, but the two choreographers Sarah Turner and Stefanie Radley manage to pull it off superbly.
-The dance routines were dynamic and fast and the routines reflected the dances of the Madness era, including the highly energetic ‘Our House’, ‘Wings of a Dove’, and the moving ‘NW5’.
+Now I know it’s not easy to choreograph 30 cast members around a stage, but the two choreographers Sarah Turner and Stefanie Radley manage to pull it off superbly.
+The dance routines were dynamic and fast and the routines reflected the dances of the Madness era.
+My personal favourite songs were the highly energetic ‘Our House’, ‘Wings of a Dove’ and the moving ‘NW5’.

-Meryl Collins, Stu Collins and Anna Lorimer did a wonderful job [in their costumes] and each cast member looked ‘right’ for their respective part.
+With such a large cast it can be hard to both finance and source costumes of this era; however, Meryl Collins, Stu Collins and Anna Lorimer did a wonderful job and each cast member looked ‘right’ for their respective part.

 Sam Hussey gave a great performance as Joe and goodness only knows how he managed so many quick costumes changes as he dipped from one life into another; Aimee Wright was a very believable Sarah with a wonderful voice, and stood out acting wise.
 The Dad, Mark Barton-Leigh, held the show together very well with his narration and AnnMarie Parsons was perfect as Kath.

 Every musical has a comedy element and this show doesn’t fall short at all.
 Emma Harris as Bille Morton and Amy Leonard as Angie Morton provide the humour and were a breath of fresh air in each of their scenes.
 Equally, Dave Smith as Lewis and Stu Collins as Emmo were perfectly cast and provided great performances.
 Other super performances came from Adrian Jones as Mr Pressman, Paul Rogers as Reecey, Dave Brown as Callum and Danielle Rousell as Julie.
 The 18-strong chorus were also a credit to the company.